 A Heat Press Machine Or Iron

-If you are totally new, it’s best to begin practising with an iron.
+If you are totally new, it’s best to begin practicing with an iron.
 While t-shirts with iron-on transfers are not ideal for sale, they’re fine as presents for the family!
 The adhesion of iron-on transfers doesn’t tend to be as good as those which have been heat pressed.
-If you would like to learn more about iron-on transfers, read this article.
-If you are keen to get going with a heat press, check out our list of the five best 15 x 15 inch machines.

 A Cutting Machine & Heat Transfer Vinyl

 If you have a low budget and need a cheap cutting machine, there are plenty of options.
-We have a list here of the most popular and reliable cutting machines.
 You will need to be ready to learn how to use these machines – they all work slightly differently but don’t take long to master.
-YouTube is your friend.
+YouTube will be your best friend!